scottishgovernment/resources.mygov.scot/_services/scottish-digital-academy.md

 Anyone working for a public sector organisation in Scotland.

 ## How long does it take?
-Courses vary, depending on objectives and the level of skills needing developed.
+Courses vary, depending on objectives and the level of skills needing to be developed.
 Courses range from a one day Discover Digital and Agile course to a 10 day accredited Digital Foundation course.

 ## What are the outcomes of the programmes?
 The [GDS course brochure](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/631314/Digital_Academy_Brochure_V7.5__1_.pdf) contains information on the aims and objectives of each course.